Buzzvil/buzzscreen-sdk-publisher/README_EN.md

     public void onCreate() {
         super.onCreate();
         ...
-        // app_key : App Key for SDK usage.
+        // app_key : `app_key` for SDK usage.
 Find it on your BuzzScreen dashboard.
-        // SimpleLockerActivity.class : Lock screen Activity Class
+        // SimpleLockerActivity.class : Lock screen activity class
         // R.drawable.image_on_fail : An image file to be displayed when either network error occurs or there is no campaign available temporarily
         BuzzScreen.init("app_key", this, SimpleLockerActivity.class, R.drawable.image_on_fail);
     }